Exclad/Day-Trading-Tool/README.md

 ### Step 2: Install Dependencies
 Open a terminal (Command Prompt or PowerShell on Windows, Terminal on macOS/Linux) and navigate to the directory where you extracted the code.

-### Step 3: Install Dependencies
-Open a terminal (Command Prompt or PowerShell on Windows, Terminal on macOS/Linux) and navigate to the directory where you extracted the code.

 Run the following command to install the required dependencies:
 ```bash
 pip install -r requirements.txt